Top Padrón Cigars: A Retrospective

 A Quick History Lesson

-The company has been around for many decades, but its heritage can be traced back to the 1800s in Cuba when Damaso Padrón, grandfather of legendary late cigar-maker José Orlando Padrón, arrived from the Canary Islands and planted his first crops of tobacco.
-José Orlando recalled his grandfather’s rigid character in addition to his love of tobacco – the latter quality continues to migrate through new generations of the Padrón family today.
+The company dates back to the 1800s in Cuba, when Damaso Padrón, the grandfather of the late legendary cigarmaker José Orlando Padrón, arrived from the Canary Islands and planted his first tobacco crops.
+José Orlando recalled his grandfather’s rigid character, and his love of tobacco—a quality that continues to be passed down through new generations of the Padrón family today.

-Following the Cuban trade embargo, José Orlando Padrón left Cuba after his family’s tobacco farms had been seized by the government.
-Once a supporter of the revolution, Padrón’s optimism that things would change for the better quickly faded as Castro’s tactics eroded the productive and satisfying life the Padrón’s built for themselves as tobacco growers.
+Following the Cuban trade embargo, José Orlando Padrón left Cuba after the government seized his family’s tobacco farms.
+Once a supporter of the revolution, Padrón’s optimism that things would change for the better quickly faded as Castro’s tactics eroded the productive and satisfying life the Padróns had built for themselves as tobacco growers.
 José Orlando first moved overseas to Spain and then to the U.S., trying his luck in the frigid Northeast before settling in Miami in the early 1960s.
-There, he vowed to recreate the indulgent cigars of his native Cuba.
+There, he vowed to recreate the savory cigars of his native Cuba.
 Surviving on government assistance for a short time and working as a carpenter, José Orlando eventually saved enough money ($600) to open a modest cigar factory on West Flagler Street in Miami in 1964.

 The First Padrón Cigars

-The first Padrón cigars would hardly be on par with the brand’s reputable award-winning lineup today.
-A mix of short and long-filler tobaccos from Brazil, Puerto Rico, and Connecticut was handcrafted by just one cigar roller in a single size, called a Cazador.
-Despite its rudimentary recipe, the cigar gained a popular following with Cuban émigrés and made the Padrón brand well known in Miami and other local Florida markets.
+The first Padrón cigars would hardly be on par with the brand’s award-winning lineup today.
+Just one cigar roller handcrafted a mix of short and long-filler tobaccos from Brazil, Puerto Rico, and Connecticut into a single size, called a Cazador.
+Despite its rudimentary recipe, the cigar gained popularity with Cuban émigrés and made the Padrón brand well known in Miami and other local Florida markets.
 The company began importing Nicaraguan tobacco in 1967.
-Demand soared and Padrón built his first Nicaraguan factory in 1970.
-In Nicaragua, José Orlando discovered a true reflection of the beloved Cuban tobaccos he grew in his youth.
+Demand soared, and Padrón built his first Nicaraguan factory in 1970.
+In Nicaragua, José Orlando discovered a true reflection of the beloved Cuban tobaccos he grew up with.

 The Original Padrón: A Thriving Cornerstone

-The original, all-Nicaraguan blend is available in a Natural and a Maduro wrapper varietal.
+The original, all-Nicaraguan blend is available in a Natural and Maduro wrapper.
 It is handcrafted in a wide variety of traditional Cuban shapes like the long and slender Panetela (6.875 x 36) and Magnum (9 x 49), as well as thicker ring gauges like the #4000 (6.5 x 54), #5000 (5.5 x 56), and #7000 (7.25 x 60).
-Padrón Magnum was rated 94 points in a Natural wrapper while numerous shapes in the thousand series have scored 93 points in both wrappers.
+Padrón Magnum was rated 94 points in a Natural wrapper, while numerous shapes in the thousand series have scored 93 points in both wrappers.
 Its spicy and woody flavors serve as the perfect introduction to Padrón.
-It also represents the brand’s most accessible price points starting around $6 per cigar.
+It also represents the brand’s most accessible price points, starting around $6 per cigar.

 Padrón 1964 Anniversary: A Legacy Takes Off

-Cigar lovers smoking Padrón 1964 Anniversary for the first time often ask if the cigars were rolled back in 1964.
-The answer is no, but the blend is certainly aged for a long time.
-Padrón 1964 Anniversary was released back in 1994 to commemorate the company’s thirtieth anniversary – the first of many commemorations.
-Originally, the cigar was allocated in small quantities as it is rolled exclusively from rare and well-aged tobaccos, the youngest of which is six years old.
+Cigar lovers who are smoking Padrón 1964 Anniversary for the first time often ask if the cigars were rolled in 1964.
+The answer is no, but the blend is aged for a long time.
+Padrón 1964 Anniversary debuted in 1994 to commemorate the company’s thirtieth anniversary—the first of many commemorations.
+Initially, the cigar was allocated in small quantities because it is rolled exclusively from rare, well-aged tobaccos, the youngest of which is six years old.

 Padrón 1964 is the blend that immediately elevated the brand.
-The critics loved it as did consumers who were enamored with the sharp box-pressed shapes the cigars were rolled in.
-It was different, but in a very traditional way.
+The critics loved it, as did consumers who were enamored with the sharp box-pressed shapes the cigars were rolled in.
 Padrón 1964 prompted cigar connoisseurs in the mid-1990s to embrace a more full-bodied cigar.
-During this period, the Padrón family promoted their reputation as cigar-makers who blended cigars strictly for their own palates and who only sold what they didn’t smoke themselves.
-The strategy was wildly effective.
+During this period, the Padrón family promoted their reputation as cigarmakers who blended cigars solely for their own palates and sold what they didn’t smoke themselves.
+The strategy was effective.
 Padrón 1964 Anniversary Exclusivo is among the most popular cigars in the brand’s extensive catalog.
 The blend is well-known for its rich profile of cocoa, cinnamon, cedar, and cayenne pepper.

 Padrón 1926 Series: The First ‘Cigar of the Year’

-All Padrón 1926 cigars are handmade from tobaccos aged a minimum of eight years.
+All Padrón 1926 cigars are rolled from tobaccos aged a minimum of eight years.
 The 40th Anniversary celebrates the company’s fortieth anniversary.
 The original release was packaged in ornate, hand-painted boxes of 40 cigars.
-They are extremely collectible if you can find them today.
+They are highly collectible if you can find them today.

 In 2007, Padrón 1926 Series #9 Natural earned the company its second ‘#1 Cigar of the Year’ title, in addition to scoring the brand’s highest rating to date with 97 points.
-The blend is known for delivering luscious notes of cashew, coffee bean, cocoa, black pepper and savory Nicaraguan spices with perfect density.
+The blend is known for delivering luscious notes of cashew, coffee bean, cocoa, black pepper, and savory Nicaraguan spices with perfect balance.

-Technically part of the Padron 1926 Series, Padrón 80 Years and Padrón 1926 Series No. 90 commemorate José Orlando’s 80th and 90th birthdays, respectively.
-Padrón 80 Years is a sharply tapered Diadema, only rolled by the factory’s most experienced cigar-makers.
-Padrón 1926 Series No. 90 is rolled in a round format, in lieu of the brand’s iconic box-pressed shape.
-The 5.5 by 52 cigar is presented in an elegant tube which encapsulates its dramatic flavors.
+Technically part of the Padrón 1926 Series, Padrón 80 Years and Padrón 1926 Series No. 90 commemorate José Orlando’s 80th and 90th birthdays, respectively.
+Padrón 80 Years is a sharply tapered Diadema, only rolled by the factory’s most experienced cigarmakers.
+Padrón 1926 Series No. 90 is rolled in a round format, rather than the brand’s iconic box-pressed shapes.
+The 5.5 by 52 cigar comes in an elegant tube, which encapsulates its dramatic flavors.
 The cream-colored tube is for the Natural wrapper, and the maroon tube is for the Maduro.

 Padrón Family Reserve: Every Cigar is a Celebration

-Once characterized by Cigar Aficionado as “tobacco hoarders,” the Padron family is known for sitting on large stores of tobacco for very long periods of time, which is how they’re able to make cigars that are simultaneously quite bold and smooth.
+Once characterized by Cigar Aficionado as “tobacco hoarders,” the Padrón family is known for sitting on large stores of tobacco for long periods of time, enabling them to make cigars that are simultaneously quite bold and smooth.

 In this case, every leaf in a Padrón Family Reserve cigar is more than ten years old, making it the oldest and most expensive line in the Padrón hierarchy.
-It’s no surprise six different Padrón Family Reserve cigars make appearances in Cigar Aficionado’s ‘Top 10.’
+It’s no surprise six different Padrón Family Reserve cigars make appearances in Cigar Aficionado’s annual ‘Top 10’ list.

-Growing up in Cuba, José Orlando learned very precise techniques for fermenting tobacco for extended periods of time.
-It is during the aging and fermentation process when the tobacco is elevated to its optimal taste.
-Allegiance to these old-world methods have set Padrón cigars apart for years.
-Much of the family’s success is owed to patience.
-They understand it’s essential to possess vast inventories of tobacco to ensure every leaf is given unlimited time to mature.
-Luxuriant notes of dark chocolate, gourmet coffee, and earth with an abundant spice characterize the succulent finish Padrón Family Reserve cigars deliver.
+Growing up in Cuba, José Orlando learned precise techniques for fermenting tobacco for extended periods.
+During aging and fermentation, the tobacco reveals its optimal taste.
+Allegiance to old-world methods has set Padrón cigars apart for years.
+The Padrón family understands it’s essential to possess vast inventories of tobacco to ensure every leaf receives unlimited time to mature.
+Luxuriant notes of dark chocolate, gourmet coffee, earth, and baking spices characterize the succulent finish of Padrón Family Reserve cigars.

-The line includes the greatest number of commemorative blends.
+The line includes a significant number of commemorative blends.
 Padrón No. 85 was made in honor of José Orlando Padrón’s 85th birthday.
 Padrón No. 44, Padrón No. 45, Padrón No. 46, and Padrón No. 50 each celebrate corresponding anniversaries of the company.
-When Padrón No. 50 was first released, the only way to try the cigar was to purchase a limited-edition handmade humidor containing 50 cigars blended from a special recipe of tobaccos.
+When Padrón No. 50 was first released, the only way to try the cigar was to purchase a limited-edition, handmade humidor containing 50 cigars blended from a special recipe of tobaccos.
 Consumers could choose either a Natural or a Maduro version of the cigar, and each humidor sold for over $5,000.

 Padrón Damaso: Turning a Corner

 Padrón Damaso is named for José Orlando’s grandfather and is the youngest brand in the company’s portfolio.
 Damaso reflects evolution.
 Jorge Padrón stepped away from the family’s customary formula of exclusively using Nicaraguan tobaccos and instead blended Damaso with a golden-blond Ecuador Connecticut wrapper leaf.
-In addition, the cigar is rolled in a traditional round shape as opposed to the brand’s iconic box-pressed formats.
+In addition, the cigar is rolled in a traditional round shape rather than the brand’s iconic box-pressed formats.
 It furnishes a moderate profile of white pepper, toasted almond, and wood.
-Damaso was intended to reach a new audience: cigar lovers who prefer milder cigars.
+Damaso was intended for cigar lovers who prefer milder cigars.
 In 2017, the blend scored 91 points in Cigar Aficionado.

 Holt’s Collection of Padrón Cigars

 Shop our full collection of Padrón cigars, samplers, and more.
 We stock every Padrón cigar under the sun because connoisseurs can’t get enough of them.
-When you’re looking for your favorite new Padron, peruse our staff reviews, where your pals at Holt’s offer our impressions of Padron, 1964 Anniversary, 1926 Series, Family Reserve, 40th Anniversary, and 80 Years.
-We also break down the differences between Padrón 1964 vs. 1926 Series.
+When you’re looking for your favorite new Padrón, peruse our staff reviews, where your pals at Holt’s break down the differences between Padrón 1964 and 1926 Series and offer our impressions of the entire Padrón portfolio.